 Appointment New Patient Appointment or 214-645-8000

 Heart specialists at UT Southwestern Medical Center have extensive expertise in the most advanced care for heart rhythm disorders.
-As a leading center for research and patient care for atrial fibrillation, we bring the latest findings directly to our patients for the best possible outcomes.
+As a leading center for research and patient care for atrial fibrillation, we offer the latest treatments to our patients, giving them the best possible outcomes.

 Atrial fibrillation (AFib) is a common type of arrhythmia, or abnormal heartbeat, that causes a rapid, irregular heart rhythm.
 Arrhythmias result from disturbances in the heart’s electrical system, which regulates heart rate and rhythm.
 If left untreated, AFib can increase the risk of heart failure, stroke, and other complications.

 At UT Southwestern, our specialists are experts in minimally invasive procedures, such as catheter ablation, that treat AFib and other heart rhythm disorders.
-We use advanced techniques such as cryoablation (freezing small areas of heart tissue) and pressure-sensitive catheters for better precision.
+We use advanced techniques and devices such as cryoablation (freezing small areas of heart tissue), pressure-sensitive catheters, and pulsed field ablation (PFA) for better precision.

 Our Heart Rhythm Management team is conducting numerous clinical trials of new treatments and devices, which means our patients have access to the latest technologies.

-Some people have certain factors that can increase the risk of developing AFib.
+Certain factors can increase the risk of developing AFib.
 Not everyone with risk factors will develop AFib, and people without risk factors can develop the condition.

 Risk factors include: